 If you are the victim of a car accident, you may be in a position to claim damages and compensation from the other driver, if it can be proven that their actions contributed directly to the crash, or that they were negligent.
 In addition, you will need to prove that you were in no way to blame for the crash; Alabama operates under the practice of contributory negligence, meaning that you are prohibited from claiming damages if you are considered to be partially at fault.

-Here at Pharr &Goree Injury Attorneys, we make it our mission to help you secure the justice you deserve.
+Here at Pharr & Associates Injury Attorneys, we make it our mission to help you secure the justice you deserve.
 Our experienced team of attorneys will work with you to help find the best course of action and to fight for the justice you deserve.
 Get in touch today and see how we can help.